pinecoders/pine-utils/guides/faq_and_code/README.md

 EnterLong = GoLong and TradeDateIsAllowed()
 ```
 > Note that with this code snippet, date filtering can be enabled/disabled using a checkbox.
 This way you don't have to reset dates when filtering is no longer needed; just uncheck the box.

+### How do I write code for a signal with 2 conditions that occur at different times?
+Backtest Rookies has a [blog post](https://backtest-rookies.com/2018/10/26/tradingview-opening-a-window/) on the subject.